 Here’s a story I never forgot.
 Several years ago, when I was living in Boston, (before I was married) I dated a guy for a few months.
 It didn’t work out, but I remember clearly that he said he wanted to be friends.

 “Whatever,” I thought at the time.
 Everyone says that, don’t they?
 But this guy said something that has always stuck with me.
-He told me that if you can’t or if you refuse to be friends with a person with whom you had a relationship, then you never really had anything substantial, that the relationship didn’t mean that much.
+He told me that if you can’t or if you refuse to be friends with your ex: a person with whom you had a relationship, then you never really had anything substantial, that the relationship didn’t mean that much.
 “If you like someone enough to be in a relationship with that person, then you should want to be friends.”
 I’ve never forgotten this wise piece of insight.
 By the way, the guy and I have remained friends to this day.

 But, does that advice apply to divorce?
 I mean, dating someone for a few months (the Boston guy) is certainly different than a marriage.
 Being friends with your ex after a divorce might not be possible in your mind if the person hurt you deeply (which is the case in most divorces.)
 I mean, how can you be friends with your ex if he or she cheated?
 Left you?
 Was mean to you?
 Ignored you?

 Here’s the answer…

 Being friends with your ex takes time.
 It almost never happens before a divorce is final, due to the pending litigation or mediation where life-altering deals are being made, including custody, real estate, financial and other major decisions.
 There’s just too much pressure and fear of the outcome to focus on “Aww, let’s try to be friends.”
 I hate the way this sounds but it’s true: it’s a time in your life where you are just concerned with what happens to yourself and your children.